SagTheo/PP-Travels/README.md

 -create the page for Italy - done
 -create a link that redirects to the index page, on each page - done

--make a french version of the website --> toggle button on index page + each page
+-make a French version of the website --> toggle button on index page + each page - done
+    -rewrite the content of each page in French

 --> Website has to be responsive
     -start mobile first and move on to desktop